iorchard/nova_compute_sshkey_copy/README.rst

 Assumption

-* admin node can log into compute nodes without password.
+* ansible deployer can log into compute nodes without password.
-* The user running the playbook has passwordless sudo privilege on admin node and compute nodes.
+* The user running the playbook has passwordless sudo privilege on ansible deployer and compute nodes.

 Run the playbook.::